ReCAPTCHA: Privacy

 The current iteration of the system has been criticized for its reliance on tracking cookies and promotion of vendor lock-in with Google services; administrators are encouraged to include reCAPTCHA tracking code on all pages of their website to analyze the behavior and "risk" of users, which determines the level of friction presented when a reCAPTCHA prompt is used.
 Google stated in its privacy policy that user data collected in this manner is not used for personalized advertising.
 It was also discovered that the system favors those who have an active Google account login, and displays a higher risk towards those using anonymizing proxies and VPN services.

 Concerns were raised regarding privacy when Google announced reCAPTCHA v3.0, as it allows Google to track users on non-Google websites.

-In April 2020, Cloudflare switched from reCAPTCHA to hCaptcha, citing privacy concerns over Google's potential use of the data they recollect through reCAPTCHA for targeted advertising and to cut down on operating costs since a considerable portion of Cloudflare's customers are non-paying customers.
+In April 2020, Cloudflare switched from reCAPTCHA to Intuition Machines' hCaptcha service, citing privacy concerns over Google's potential use of the data collected through reCAPTCHA for targeted advertising, the intermittent blocking of Google services in some regions including China, and a desire to cut down on operating costs as a result of Google beginning to charge service providers for reCAPTCHA.
 In response, Google told PC Magazine that the data from reCAPTCHA is never used for personalized advertising purposes.

 Accessibility

-Google's help center states that reCAPTCHA is not supported for the deafblind community, effectively locking such users out of all pages that use the service.
-However, reCAPTCHA does currently have the longest list of accessibility considerations of any CAPTCHA service.
+Google's help center states that reCAPTCHA is not supported for the deafblind community, effectively locking such users out of all pages that use the service. reCAPTCHA's Version 3 might improve accessibility, as it is an invisible CAPTCHA, meaning users do not have to do anything manually.
+Instead, verification and differentiation between humans and robots occurs in the background, based on other criteria.
+In reality, many site owners still use the fallback feature of reCAPTCHA v2 and its visual or audio challenges.
+This combination of invisible reCAPTCHA with reCAPTCHA v2 fallback challenges is considered problematic for users with disabilities.